zkswe/flythings-doc/en/vireeprom.md

     #include <string.h>
     #include <unistd.h>
     /**
-     * 模拟EEPROM的存储大小，字节为单位,建议不宜过大
-     */
+     * The storage size of the simulated EEPROM, in bytes, it is recommended not to be too large */
     #define EEPROM_SIZE 1024
     /**
-     * 实际保存为文件 /data/eeprom.eep
+     * Actually saved as a file /data/eeprom.eep
      */
     #define EEPROM_FILE  "/data/eeprom.eep"